Chiefs acquire three-time All-Pro wide receiver DeAndre Hopkins from the Titans, AP source says

 The Chiefs won their second straight Super Bowl by beating the 49ers last February, despite a wide receiver corps that was among the NFL's worst.
 And while Chiefs general manager Brett Veach tried to solve the problem by signing Brown and drafting Xavier Worthy in the first round, their injury situation this season had left them in a familiar predicament.

-The Chiefs still have productive tight ends Travis Kelce and Noah Gray, but they were preparing to play this week with Worthy alongside journeyman Justin Watson, Mecole Hardman and disappointing former second round pick Skyy Moore.
+The Chiefs still have productive tight ends Travis Kelce and Noah Gray, but they were preparing to play this week with Worthy alongside Hardman, journeyman Justin Watson and disappointing former second round pick Skyy Moore.

 Hopkins provides a massive upgrade to that group for a team that has championship expectations.